yonaskolb/XcodeGen/Docs/ProjectSpec.md

 ## Swift Package
 Swift packages are defined at a project level, and then linked to individual targets via a [Dependency](#dependency).

-> Note that Swift Packages don't work in projects with configurations other than `Debug` and `Release`.
-That limitation is tracked here bugs.swift.org/browse/SR-10927

 ### Remote Package

 - [x] **url**: **URL** - the url to the package